 The Scott Peak and McClellan Peak plateau is a prominent mountain located about 17 miles south of downtown Reno, Nevada.
 It is located in the southern part of the Virginia Range, just 4 miles southwest of Mount Davidson, the highest mountain in the range.
 Mount Scott 7,467' and McClellan Peak 7,457' are not well known to hikers.
 Most people who visit the summit use off-road vehicles or motor bikes.
 The reason the off-road appeal is due to the mountain being cut by numerous dirt roads.
 The roads are generally too steep and narrow for jeeps.
 This is not only ideal for motor bikes to use for off-roading, it makes it easier to hike.

 The mountain plateau rises about 2400 feet above Washoe Lake.
 The standard route starts about 500 feet above the lake, so there is certainly a decent elevation gain.
 Like its neighbor, Mount Davidson, the lower slopes of the mountain are very steep.
 The first half mile of the standard route gains over 900 feet.
+Both summits can also be hiked in an 8 mile round trip hike via the Ranger Station at the southeast end of Washoe Lake.

 The top of the plateau is full of cell towers which certainly removes much of its charm.
 However, views from the plateau are quite grand.
 There are excellent views to the Sierra Nevada Range to the west, Como Peaks and Rawe Peak to the south, and Reno and the Virginia Range to the north.
 On a clear day, you can see for many miles all around.
 Even on a partly-cloudy day, looking east, I could see snow-capped mountains in North-Central Nevada, which are between 80 and 100 miles away.